apache/beam/learning/prompts/code-explaination/03_io_bigquery.md

 ```
 The `ReadFromBigQuery` transform uses a BigQuery export job to take a snapshot of the table on GCS, and then reads from each produced file.
 File format is Avro by default.

-Another option would be to use a query to read data from BigQuery.
+Another option would be to use a query to read data from BigQuery using a SQL query.

 ```python
 output = (p | "Read table" >> ReadFromBigQuery(query="SELECT * FROM table"))